ItsRealNise/SharedItemsCoords/README.md

 # SharedItems-Coor
+Use:
-Use: [i] to share item and name in hand, [coor] to share you current coordinates
+[i] to share item and name in hand
+[coor] to share you current coordinates